 Goodwill and Intangible Assets.
 Assets and liabilities of acquired businesses are recorded under the acquisition method of accounting at their estimated fair values at the dates of acquisition.
 Goodwill represents costs in excess of fair values assigned to the underlying identifiable net assets of acquired businesses.
 Goodwill is carried at cost and reviewed for impairment annually in the fourth quarter of each year or when facts and circumstances indicate goodwill may be impaired.
-Goodwill was allocated to the reporting units at the time of each acquisition based on the relative fair values of the reporting units.
+Goodwill is allocated to the reporting units at the time of each acquisition based on the relative fair values of the reporting units.
 In assessing goodwill for impairment, the Company may first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 Further quantitative assessment may then be required.
 The quantitative assessment involves a number of assumptions and judgments, including the calculation of fair value for the Company's identified reporting units.
 The Company determines the estimated fair value of each reporting unit based on an average of the estimated fair values using an income and a market approach.
-The income approach utilizes significant assumptions, including revenue and Adjusted EBITDA margin growth rates and discount rate.
-If the carrying value of a reporting unit exceeds its fair value, any impairment loss is measured by comparing the carrying value of the reporting unit to its fair value, not to exceed the carrying amount of goodwill.
+The income approach utilizes significant assumptions, including depreciation and amortization, less selling and administrative expenses) margin growth rates, discount rates and terminal year exit multiples.
+If the carrying value of a reporting unit to its fair value, not to exceed the carrying amount of goodwill.